25 Best Things to Eat in Tokyo

 Matcha

 Matcha is finely ground green tea powder that traditionally was served as tea during Japanese Tea Ceremonies.
 There are different grades of matcha, including ceremonial, premium, and cooking/culinary.
-Due to its bitterness, matcha is traditionally served with a wagashi, a Japanese confectionery (often made of mochi) to be served with tea.
-Matcha can be prepared in two ways, thin (usucha) or think (koicha).
+Due to its bitterness, matcha is traditionally served with a wagashi, a Japanese confectionery (often made of mochi).
+Matcha can be prepared in two ways: thin (usucha) or thick (koicha).
 See the differences below.

 Matcha